ooaklee/reply/README.md

 At the core, you can use `reply` two send both successful and error responses.

-When sending an error response, it is essential to make sure you populate the `Error Manifest` passed to the `Replier` with the correct error key strings.
+When sending an error response, it is essential to make sure you populate the `Error Manifest` passed to the `Replier` with the correct errors source from your code or packages.
 Otherwise, a `500 - Internal Server Error` response will be sent back to the client by default if it cannot match the passed error in the manifest.

+> When matching `errors.Is` is used, the error in the manifest should be the same error as the one passed.

 Having expected `ErrorManifest` entries are especially important for `Multi Error` responses.
 One unmatched error will return a single `500 - Internal Server Error` instead of the array of passed error responses.